ngnlang/ngn/README.md

 ```

 ## `fn` (functions)
-Functions have:
+Functions create an isolated environment, meaning it can't access values outside of itself.
+If you need access to a value outside the environment, pass it as a parameter; but there are exceptions, which you can always access:

-- access to globals (imports, statics, models, enums)
+- globals (imports, statics, models, enums, functions)
-- access to sibling functions
+- sibling functions
-- no access to outside vars or consts

 ### Traditional block, explicit return
 ```ngn